 Many of Harvey Mudd’s academic departments offer Placement Exams in the fall before classes start.
 Students interested in taking a language course in their first semester will also have the opportunity to take a Placement Exam.
 Most students, however, will find that they have forgotten some material over the summer and may need to review previous studies in order to pass the relevant Harvey Mudd placement examinations.

 Transfer Credit for College Courses

-Students who desire advanced placement on the basis of work completed at an accredited college before matriculation to HMC must submit to the Registrar an official transcript of their college record, after which they will be excused from such Harvey Mudd College courses as deemed appropriate by the relevant HMC department(s).
+Students who desire advanced placement on the basis of work completed at an accredited college before matriculation to Harvey Mudd College must submit to the registrar an official transcript of their college record, after which they will be excused from such Harvey Mudd College courses as deemed appropriate by the relevant department(s).

-Transfer credit awarded for courses comparable to Harvey Mudd College lower division courses is the same as that awarded by HMC in the courses from which the student is excused.
+Transfer credit awarded for courses comparable to Harvey Mudd College lower division courses is the same as that awarded by Harvey Mudd College in the courses from which the student is excused.

 For other courses, the transfer credit is the same as the credit originally awarded (after conversion to semester units).
-Transfer credit for a course taken elsewhere may be revoked if the student later receives credit for a comparable HMC course.
-Please be advised that the Humanities, Social Sciences, and the Arts Department does not offer credit for any pre-matriculation college coursework.
+Transfer credit for a course taken elsewhere may be revoked if the student later receives credit for a comparable Harvey Mudd course.
+Please be advised that the Department of Humanities, Social Sciences, and the Arts does not offer credit for any pre-matriculation college coursework.